VOLETMarek/TravelAgency/readme.md

 - **Search:** Users can search for flights, hotels, and activities based on various criteria.
 - **Search Results:** Display search results with filtering and sorting options.
 - **Online Booking System:** Implement an online reservation system with availability calendars.
-- **Transaction Management:** Handle transactions and payment processing securely.
-- **Rating and Reviews:** Allow users to rate and leave reviews for hotels, flights, and activities.
+- **Reviews:** Allow users to leave reviews for hotels, flights, and activities.

 ## Installation